manageacloud/manageacloud-cli/README.txt

 mac
 ===

-Manageacloud is a multi-cloud orchestration platform compatible with any configuration management system: Puppet, Chef, Saltstack, Ansible, Docker and even Bash.

-Mangeacloud simplifies tasks such:
+Manageacloud is an orchestration platform that ensures repeatable, production-ready standardised architectures.

+Manageacloud is Technology Agnostic.
+Any technology that runs in bash can be easily integrated.

+Manageacloud uses your existing automation programming codes to orchestrate architectures.

+mac is very useful for uses cases such as:
  - Orchestration of infrastructures
- - Continuous Integration
+ - Dister Recovery
- - Continuous Development
+ - Continuous Delivery/Development, using blue green deployments
  - Application Deployment
  - Cloud benchmarking
  - A/B Testing
- - Management of geographically disperse infrastructures (static and dynamic)
+ - Geographically dispersed load balanced infrastructure

 Manageacloud is designed to use the existing automation to leverage the orchestration.

 Installing the CLI
 ------------------

-An automatic installation can be performed with the following command:
+You can install the CLI and any required dependency by executing:

     curl -sSL https://manageacloud.com/mac | bash

-A manual installation can be performed using pip directly:
+You can also use pip directly:

     pip install mac --pre

 Usage
 -----
+Quickstart guide available at https://manageacloud.com/quickstart

 Documentation is available at https://manageacloud.com/docs